1971–72 NHL season: Playoffs

-Format change

-In response to the prior year when the Minnesota North Stars appeared to intentionally lose games to finish fourth in the West instead of third and avoid a tougher match-up with first-place Chicago, and also the Boston Bruins were "rewarded" for finishing first in the East with a tough series against eventual Stanley Cup Champion Montreal, the first round match-ups were changed so that the first-place team played the fourth-place team and second played third.
-Previously, the first-place team played the third-place team and the second-place team played the fourth-place team.

-This change necessitated a change to the way the semi-final match-ups were determined.
-Instead of having the winner of the series between the first and third-place East Division teams play the winner of the second and fourth-place West Division teams and the winner of the first versus third-place West Division teams against the winner of the second and fourth-place East Division teams, the semi-final pitted the highest remaining seed in the East Division play the lowest remaining seed from the West and vice versa.

 Despite injuries to several key players, notably leading scorer Jean Ratelle, the New York Rangers beat the defending champions Montreal Canadiens in the first round of the playoffs, with strong play from unheralded players such as Walt Tkaczuk.
 The Rangers went on the sweep the Chicago Black Hawks in four straight games during the semi-final.
 Chicago had beaten the Pittsburgh Penguins in four straight games.

 Boston easily handled the Toronto Maple Leafs in five games, facing a St. Louis Blues team that had eked out a hard-fought seven-game victory against the North Stars in the quarter-final.
 The powerful Bruins set a record for the most goals in a four-game series by pounding the Blues 28–8 over a four-game sweep.